mikoherman/weather-aggregator/README.md

 - [CsvHelper](https://joshclose.github.io/CsvHelper/) - For efficient and robust CSV file handling.
 - [Serilog](https://serilog.net/) - For structured logging, enabling easier debugging and improving maintainability.
-- [RestCountriesAPI](https://restcountries.com/) - For a complete list of countries from provided continent and their location
+- [RestCountriesAPI](https://restcountries.com/) - For a complete list of countries from provided continent and their location.
-- [OpenWeatherAPI](https://openweathermap.org/api) - Supplies current weather data based on geographic location, enhancing the project’s ability to fetch real-time data.
+- [OpenWeatherAPI](https://openweathermap.org/api) - For real-time weather data based on geographic location.

 ## Features